 This post contains affiliate links, if you make a purchase I receive a percentage of the sale at no further cost to you, thank you for supporting my site.

-This easy deep dish pizza recipe is so delicious that if you don’t make it yourself you won’t believe how easy it is to make!
+This easy deep-dish pizza recipe is so delicious that if you don’t make it yourself you won’t believe how easy it is to make!

-I created this recipe when the craving for a deep dish pizza hit and since I live in Iowa, it wasn’t like I could just head over to the local pizza shop and pick one up.
+I created this recipe when the craving for a deep-dish pizza hit and since I live in Iowa, it wasn’t like I could just head over to the local pizza shop and pick one up.

 Although I grew up in New Jersey where my favorite New York Style pizza is served, I learned to love the Chicago Deep Dish Pizza while living there.

 Now that I live in the Cedar Rapids area it is a bit more of a struggle finding new favorites and I can’t imagine myself longing for any of the local food establishments if I move away from here.

 I am constantly on the lookout for a decent place to eat that has fair prices and good service but it seems that combination is a bit too much for the business owners in the area to handle.

 The problem is when you pay the prices they charge out here for food, which is a surprisingly high amount considering most of our food is grown and made right here.

 Lucky for my readers the lack of good food has inspired me to create all of my favorites and share the recipes with you.

 This will allow you to receive my new posts by email and be sure to follow me on social media as well by clicking the icons up at the top of this page.

-Now for the good stuff, the easiest and most delicious Deep Dish Pizza Recipe I have ever made.
-This deep dish pizza is so good I don’t even care how full of myself that last line made me sound, I deserve the right to brag, and you will too after you make this for your family.
+This deep-dish pizza is so good I don’t even care how full of myself that last line made me sound, I deserve the right to brag, and you will too after you make this for your family.

 Add yeast and water to your mixing bowl and allow to sit for a minute to activate the yeast.

 Add more water or flour little by little as needed to achieve the proper consistency.

 Allow dough to rise for about an hour to an hour and a half.

 Once your deep dish pizza dough is doubled in size, add it to a spring form pan by pressing the edges into place and against the bottom of the pan.

 You don’t have to cook the sauce, adding it straight from the can is just fine as it will cook in the oven.

 I have always loved extra cheese so I tend to make my deep dish pizza with a lot of cheese.

-Sprinkle a little olive oil on the top of the crust before popping in the oven, this will give your deep dish pizza a nice crunch to the crust.
+Sprinkle a little olive oil on the top of the crust before popping it in the oven, this will give your deep dish pizza a nice crunch to the crust.

 Pizza is done when the crust achieves a nice golden brown color, the dough has risen and the cheese is completely melted.